 Instead of just disabling a service, you can alternatively completely delete the service.
 This technique can be especially helpful if you’ve installed some piece of software that doesn’t uninstall correctly, and leaves an item in the service list.

 Important Note: Once you delete a service, it’s gone, and it’s going to be a pain to add it back.
 Use with caution.
+Or don’t use it at all unless you are trying to clean up a malware infestation.

-Deleting a Service
+Deleting a Windows Service

 The first thing you’ll need to do is identify the name of the service, so open up Services through the start menu or control panel, and then find the service in the list that you want to delete.
+If you can’t figure out how to open it, use WIN + R and type in services.msc.

 You’ll want to open up the properties by double-clicking on the service name, and then highlight the “Service name” value and copy it to the clipboard.
 This is what we’ll need to disable it.